CrystalMBrown/Data-Analytics-Portfolio/README.md

 **1. No clear at-risk customer profile**

-Plan type and acquisition cost showed no meaningful relationship to churn
+Plan type and acquisition cost showed no meaningful relationship to churn.

 **2. Churn is driven by timing, not segmentation**

-Churn tripled in March 2025 and spiked again in June
+Churn tripled in March 2025 and spiked again in June.

 **3. Tenure differences are misleading without time context**

-Shorter tenure among churned users reflects the timing of the spike, not behavior
+Shorter tenure among churned users reflects the timing of the spike, not behavior.

 ---